 There is no self-quarantine in Bulgaria and you cannot just stop working because you are afraid you may get sick.
 Your quarantine has to be assigned by your doctor and the Regional Health Inspectorate.
 Your doctor will issue you a sickness certificate, which you must present to your employer.
 You are entitled to compensation for the time of your quarantine.

 Your employer can suspend the work process of your workplace entirely or partially or can suspend the work of individual workers until the end of the state of emergency.
 For this period, unless you are on unpaid leave, you are entitled to receive your gross salary.
 If you are on paid leave, you will receive your leave pay.

-No employer has the right to invite or force you to quit your job.
+No employer has the right to force you to quit your job.
 Keep in mind that even if your employer offers or tries to force you to sign a document to resign by mutual consent, if it is against your will, you should not accept nor sign.